De Montfort University2014 League Table Ranking 81

 - A team of experts from DMU will be part of major new project to assess the impact of electric vehicle recharging on local electricity networks.

-- De Montfort University (DMU) will contribute to a new £2.9-million Enterprise Research Centre that will develop understanding of the factors affecting business investment performance and growth.
+- DMU will contribute to a new £2.9 million Enterprise Research Centre that will develop understanding of the factors affecting business investment performance and growth.

 Student facilities, including library and computing